InSoft-development/client/README.md

-# client
+# client library for work with OPC UA data

-c++ client for online data receiving from OpcUA and history access
+* client_lesson02 - a c++ client for online data receiving from OpcUA and history access

-slicer for transform raw historical data from timeseries format into slices
+* slicer.py - transform raw historical data from timeseries VQT format into slices

-for now - using local data.sqlite

-clickhouse_fill.py - send data from slices.csv to clickhouse
+* clickhouse_fill.py - send data from slices.csv to clickhouse

-clickhouse_play.py - play data from table slices to table slices_play, as an emulation of working stand, accelerated 60 times (each 5 seconds instead 5 minutes)
+* clickhouse_play.py - play data from table slices to table slices_play, as an emulation of working stand, accelerated 60 times (each 5 seconds instead 5 minutes)

-last_row.py - example of receiving data from clickhouse in online mode
+* last_row.py - example of receiving data from clickhouse in online mode

-client - read data from OPC UA
+## client - read data from OPC UA

-options:

---help(-h) this info

---ns(-s) number of space (1 by default)

---kks(-k) <id> kks browse mode
-                 list subobjects from <id> object, strings, values, variables etc. all - from root folder,
-                 begin - from begin of object folder

---recursive (-c) read tags recursively from all objects subobjects

---online(-o) online mode

---history(-i) history mode (default)

-ONLINE:

---delta(-d) miliseconds between reading from OPC UA, default 1000

---mean(-m) count of averaging: 1 means we don't calculate average and send each slice to DB, 5 - we calculate 5 slices to one mean and send it to DB. default 5

-HISTORY MODE:

---begin(-b) <timestamp> in YYYY-MM-DDTHH:MM:SS.MMMZ format (e.g. 2021-06-01T00:00:00.000Z

---end(-e) <timestramp>

---pause(-p) <miliseconds> pause between requests

---timeout(-t) <ms> maximum timeout, that we are waiting for response from server

---read-bounds(-r) if we need to read bounds

---no-bounds(-n) if we don't want read bounds (default)

---rewrite(-w) rewrite db

---read-bad(-x) read also bad values (default false)
+options can be observed using option --help(-h).
+For working we need file server.conf wit ip to opc ua server and kks.csv with list of tags

 examples:

 historical access:

+this example would read all data between timestamps and send it to clickhouse database in "VQT" format into table dynamic_data.
+Also table "static_data" would be formed.
+Then, using slicer, we would transform data in clickhouse database: from table "dynamic_data" in VQT format - to slices into local csv file or table "synchro_data".
+We can use multiple options: from clickhouse or sqlite - to another clickhouse or sqlite, or csv.

-./client -b 2021-06-01T00:00:00Z -e 2022-10-30T00:00:10Z -p 100 -t 10000
+./client_lesson02 -b 2021-06-01T00:00:00Z -e 2021-07-01T00:00:00Z -p 100 -t 10000 -u "10.23.23.32" -w

-./slicer.py -t "2021-06-01" "2022-10-31"
+./slicer.py -t "2021-06-01" "2021-07-01 00:00:00" -i "10.23.23.32" -o slices.csv

 online opc ua data access:

+would retrieve actual data for tags, listed in kks.csv.
+With delta 100 miliseconds, and averaging for ten times (actually we would read every 10 milliseconds - and then calculate mean for ten values)

-./client -o
+./client -o -d 100 -m 10

 kks browsing:

+Would recursively give all tags with there subtags for 1_Сочинская_ТЭС_блок_2

-./client -k 00_Блок_2.01_Сочинская_ТЭС_блок_2.20BAC10GS001-MR -c
+./client -k 00_Блок_2.01_Сочинская_ТЭС_блок_2 -c